Purchasing a house for the first time can be confusing. Let me help you. E-mail me at EdKarazin@remax.net to get some free information.

 • Disburse funds and finalize instructions

-• Give advice - the escrow holder stays a neutral, third-party status
+• Give advice - the escrow holder must maintain a neutral, third-party status

 The Escrow Holder Will: